pozil/megapi-node-client/README.md

 Works with MegaPi firmware `0e.01.016` and USB connection.

 **WARNING:** not all functions work.
 Some functions were not working in the original project and haven't been fixed (PRs welcome).<br/>
 Commented functions indicate the ones that have been tested.
-There is a big gap around sensors.

 ## How To Use